jcwirko/curotec/README.md

 -   **UI** listens on port **7676**.
     -   Tasks: http://localhost:7676/tasks

+### Docs

+I added a docs folder at the root of the project, where you can find the scaffolding and the considerations I took into account when completing the assessment.

 ### Postman

 Within the project, you’ll find a _Postman_ folder containing a **_collection_** and an **_environment configuration file_** that I use to test the API.
 Import these files into Postman.